evancohen/docs.smart-mirror.io/docs/development_and_contributing.md

 # Development and Contributing

 ##### Development
-See the `dev` branch for features that are currently in development.
+See the `dev` branch for features that are actively in development.
-If you would like to contribue please follow the [contribution guidelines](https://github.com/evancohen/smart-mirror/blob/master/CONTRIBUTING.md).
+If you would like to contribute please follow the [contribution guidelines](https://github.com/evancohen/smart-mirror/blob/master/CONTRIBUTING.md).
 To launch the mirror with a debug window attached use the following command:
 ```
 npm start dev